 Put Winter Tools in a Convenient Place

 Winter comes with many unknowns when it comes to the weather.
 You’re going to want to locate all of the tools you’ll need before it’s too late.
 These tools can include, placing flashlights in all the bedrooms in case of a power outage and having your deicers in your car or de-icing spray convenient in your garage.
 You likely will not need to use your spring tools in the winter, so this also give you a chance to free up some space and organize your tools for the next time you’ll need those tools.
+Create DIY tool storage organizers that will take the pain out of keeping your tools easy-to-find when you need them.

 Clean Your Shower Head